denzalman/fargate-route53-connect/README.md

 # Fargate auto connect to Route53

 Sometimes we want to make simple DNS registration for our service running on AWS Fargate.
-But it's not trivial task to do in automatic manner.
+But it's not so trivial task to do in automatic manner and without using Loadbalancers and/or other additional AWS services for this purpose only
-Following workaround could help to release such automation.
+.

-All code in the repository are only template and **can't** be used as-is without editing.
-Has to be added to original service files and changed following to service's definition.
+Following workaround could help to reach such automation in the most simple way.

 ### Dockerfile and entrypoint changes